 We’d also had the actual conversation after diagnosis came down when we promised each other we weren’t going anywhere and that each of the other of us would come home every evening no matter what.
 I did not mention then but will mention now that we also promised each other we’d keep growing ourselves and have an independent place outside of our kids.
 In short, we understand that our marriage matters and it tops our list.

-Well, crickets chirped in the silence in which my answer was received.
-There was much banter back and forth with people who sighed and said that yes their marriage had lost its luster.
 They were exhausted and the partnerships were unequal.
-One focused on the money making and one solely on the children.
+One focused on money making and one solely on the children.
 Anybody who mentioned that their marriage might have been made stronger, myself included, received curt reminders about how wonderful all of this was for us, but that in the real world, it didn’t work like that.

 I found this interesting and was far from offended.
 I poked myself and looked out the window and reaffirmed that I appear to be in the real world myself.
 And Instead, I felt a wave of blessing.
 I was realizing how every word I’d spoken was true for me.
 Wow, I seem to be ahead of the curve here.
 For today anyway, and that is key, it is just for today.